DCTH Long Put Strategy

 What is a long put on DCTH?

 A long put on DCTH is the long put strategy applied to DCTH (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With DCTH stock trading near $11.11, the strikes shown on this page are snapped to the nearest listed DCTH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DCTH stock at $16.74 on the most recent close, the strikes shown on this page are snapped to the nearest listed DCTH chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are DCTH long put max profit and max loss calculated?